Track These 4 Inbound Marketing Metrics to Evaluate Your Progress

 Other data such as dwell time (how long they stayed), page views per session (how many pages they viewed), and bounce rate (how quickly they left) can give you a more complete picture.

 How to improve it: Follow SEO best practices to know whether your content can get found by search engines and will be valuable for users.
-Focus on relevant content, starting with The Big 5.
+Focus on producing relevant content, starting with The Big 5.

 2. Keyword rankings